rominacarabathampi/hyde/contact.md

   You can reach out to me via email romina.caraba@gmail.com or via <a href = "https://www.linkedin.com/in/rominacarabathampi/">LinkedIn</a>.
 </p>
 <p>
-  My GitHub account can be found <a href= "https://github.com/rominacarabathampi">here</a>.
+  For my project experience, check out my GitHub account <a href= "https://github.com/rominacarabathampi">here</a>.
 </p>
 <p>
   Feel free to reach out for any question or inquiry!
 </p>